Are annuities a good choice for you?

 In conclusion

-If you decide annuities are right for you, keep in mind that income or distributions from annuities are taxed as ordinary income to the extent there is gain in the contract.
-They could also be subject to an additional tax penalty if withdrawn prior to 59 ½.
-Don’t let the reputation of annuities scare you off completely.
-While it’s true that they can be misused by advisors and purchased for the wrong reasons by investors, in the right situation, annuities can be helpful and provide meaningful benefits.
+If you feel an annuity may be a good fit for you, keep in mind that income or distributions from annuities are taxed as ordinary income to the extent there is gain in the contract.
+They could also be subject to an additional tax penalty if withdrawn prior to 59½.

 Disclosure: Securities offered through Valmark Securities Inc., Member FINRA, SIPC, 130 Springside Dr, #300, Akron, OH 44333 (330) 576-1234.
 Plante Moran Insurance Agency and Plante Moran Financial Advisors are separate entities from Valmark Securities.